this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

 ecd_yield_above_13(mud_value, mud_units, reading_300, reading_600, hole_id_value, dp_od_value, dp_units, flow_value, flow_units)

+.. list-table:: Function Inputs
+   :widths: 30 70
+   :header-rows: 1

+   * - Input Name
+     - Input Description
+   * - mud_value
-   #. mud_value : mud weight value (Integer or Float)
+     - mud weight value (Integer or Float)
+   * - mud_units
-   #. mud_units : mud weight units (String)
+     - mud weight units (String)
+   * - reading_300
-   #. reading_300 : reading at 300 rpm (Integer or Float)
+     - reading at 300 rpm (Integer or Float)
+   * - reading_600
-   #. reading_600 : reading at 600 rpm (Integer or Float)
+     - reading at 600 rpm (Integer or Float)
+   * - hole_id_value
-   #. hole_id_value : hole inner diameter value (Integer or Float)
+     - hole inner diameter value (Integer or Float)
+   * - dp_od_value
-   #. dp_od_value : drill pipe outer diameter value (Integer or Float)
+     - drill pipe outer diameter value (Integer or Float)
+   * - dp_units
-   #. dp_units : diameter units (String)
+     - diameter units (String)
+   * - flow_value
-   #. flow_value : mud flow rate value (Integer or Float)
+     - mud flow rate value (Integer or Float)
+   * - flow_units
-   #. flow_units : mud flow rate units (String)
+     - mud flow rate units (String)

 This function calculates the Equivalent Circulating Density using the yield point for mud weights of less than or equal to 13 ppg.
 The function takes in five value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of diameter units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud flow rate units that can be input into the function see the Flow Rate units section under Drilling Conversions.
 The function returns a dictionary with two sub-dictionaries:

-   #. "av" which is a dictionary of different annular velocity units and values, to see the range of length units returned see the example code below or the Velocity units section under Force and Power Conversions.
+   * - "av" which is a dictionary of different annular velocity units and values, to see the range of length units returned see the example code below or the Velocity units section under Force and Power Conversions.
-   #. "pv" which is a dictionary of different viscosity units and values, to see the range of viscosity units returned see the example code below or the Viscositty units section under Fluids Conversions.
+   * - "pv" which is a dictionary of different viscosity units and values, to see the range of viscosity units returned see the example code below or the Viscositty units section under Fluids Conversions.
-   #. "yp" which is a dictionary of different viscosity units and values, to see the range of viscosity units returned see the example code below or the Viscositty units section under Fluids Conversions.
+   * - "yp" which is a dictionary of different viscosity units and values, to see the range of viscosity units returned see the example code below or the Viscositty units section under Fluids Conversions.
+   * - "ecd"
-   #. "ecd" : which is a dictionary of different mud weight units and values, to see the range of mud weight units returned see the example code below or the Mud Weight units section under Drilling Conversions.
+     - which is a dictionary of different mud weight units and values, to see the range of mud weight units returned see the example code below or the Mud Weight units section under Drilling Conversions.

 .. code:: python